Memorial Day SMS Strategies: 2020 Recap, Insight + Campaign Ideas for Brands in 2021

 The revenue generated from campaigns sent on Memorial Day Monday was 2.1x higher than the average revenue generated from campaigns sent on Mondays in the month surrounding Memorial Day.

 The fact that the revenue generated didn’t scale with the number of messages sent on Memorial Day implies a lower average EPM (earnings per message) compared to the typical Monday campaign, but this actually makes sense.
 Many brands sent full-list campaigns on the Memorial Day holiday (including to subscribers who may be disengaged or unlikely to purchase), which tends to lower EPM compared to typical campaign sends segmented to target high-value subscribers.
-A quick way to combat this is to segment your list, which will decrease the amount of credits you use and results in better earnings for you.
+A quick way to combat this is to segment your list, which will result in better earnings for you.

 Usage of the sun emoji ☀️ was also trending upward in the Memorial Day campaigns compared to its usage in the earlier months of 2020 — which makes sense for more “start of summer”-themed campaigns.